What protection does the Landlord and Tenant Act 1954 provide to business tenants?

 To ensure you do not encounter a stressful dispute when renewing your lease, it is recommended you seek legal advice prior to applying for renewal.

 Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
-We have a highly experienced commercial property team who can assist you with renewing your commercial lease.
-To make an appointment, please call us on 01932 840 111.
+We have highly experienced commercial property solicitors who can assist you with renewing a commercial lease.
+To make an appointment, contact us today.